Scheduling and Fee Policies

 - If you request disclosure.

-At your request, I will give specific information to your insurance company so that you may receive reimbursement.
+At your request, we will give specific information to your insurance company so that you may receive reimbursement.
 This information may include dates of appointments, specific topics discussed, and a treatment plan or summary.
 The data submitted will become part of the insurance company files and will probably be stored on a computer.
-Though all insurance companies claim to keep such records confidential, I have no control over what they do once the information is in their hands.
+Though all insurance companies claim to keep such records confidential, we have no control over what they do once the information is in their hands.